Tummy Time Progress: What to Expect in Baby’s First 6 Months

 Tummy Time at 2 Weeks: Building Strength from Day One

-• Able to turn their head to both sides and clear their nose from the surface
+• Lifting head briefly to clear nose from the surface

 • Start easing into short sessions on a firm floor surface